N3ar/near-configs/README.md

 # Configs

 A shortcuts to setting up new environments.
 I got tired of doing it bit by bit and forgetting pieces.
 More tools will be added as they become things I install or think I may install on more than one machine.
+TODO -- Update as many installations to install to ~/.local instead of on system

 ## Shell Update